 Renault Trafic (2014–)

-Comfortable driving position and easy driving dynamics.
+Comfortable driving position and easy driving dynamics with a comfortable ride.

 Load area supports racking solutions from previous Trafic.

 Even the shortest variants can carry Euro pallets.

 Improved quality and comfort in 2019, plus more modern tech in 2022.